hashicorp/packer/website/source/docs/builders/profitbricks.html.md

 ### Required

+-   `image` (string) - ProfitBricks volume image

+-   `password` (string) - ProfitBrucks password.
+This can be specified via environment variable `PROFITBRICKS_PASSWORD', if provided.
+The value definded in the config has precedence over environemnt variable.

 -   `username` (string) - ProfitBricks username.
 This can be specified via environment variable `PROFITBRICKS_USERNAME', if provided.
 The value definded in the config has precedence over environemnt variable.

--   `password` (string) - ProfitBrucks password.
-This can be specified via environment variable `PROFITBRICKS_PASSWORD', if provided.
-The value definded in the config has precedence over environemnt variable.

--   `image` (string) - ProfitBricks volume image

 ### Optional

--   `cores` (int) - Amount of CPU cores to use for this build.
-Defaults to `4`.
+-   `cores` (integer) - Amount of CPU cores to use for this build.
+Defaults to "4".

 -   `disk_size` (string) - Amount of disk space for this image.
-Defaults to `50gb`
+Defaults to "50gb"

--   `disktype` (string) - Type of disk to use for this image.
-Defaults to `HDD`.
+-   `disk_type` (string) - Type of disk to use for this image.
+Defaults to "HDD".

+-   `location` (string) - Defaults to "us/las".

--   `ram` (int) - Amount of RAM to use for this image.
-Defalts to `2048`.
+-   `ram` (integer) - Amount of RAM to use for this image.
+Defalts to "2048".

--   `location` (string) - Defaults to `us/las`.

 -   `snapshot_name` (string) - If snapshot name is not provided Packer will generate it

--   `snapshot_password` (string) - ????

--   `ssh_key_path` (string) - Path to private SSHkey.
-If no path to the key is provided Packer will create one under the name [snapshot_name]

--   `url` (string) - Endpoint for the ProfitBricks REST API
+-   `snapshot_password` (string) - Password for the snapshot.

--   `timeout` (string) - An approximate limit on how long packer will continue making status requests while waiting for the build to complete.
-Set this to an integer where 1 equals 10 seconds.
-Default value 50.
+-   `timeout` (string) - An approximate limit on how long Packer will continue making status requests while waiting for the build to complete.
+Default value 120 seconds.

+-   `url` (string) - Endpoint for the ProfitBricks REST API.
+Default URL "https://api.profitbricks.com/rest/v2"

 ## Example